 VIGIL MECHANISM/ WHISTLE BLOWER POLICY

-The vigil mechanism is available in the website of the Company in the below mentionedlink:
+The Vigil Mechanism is available on the website of the Company at:https://www.inditrade.com/policies.aspx

 The following is a summary of sexual harassment complaints received anddisposed off during the financial year 2021-2022:

 DIRECTORS' RESPONSIBILITY STATEMENT

 In accordance with the provisions of Section 134(5) of the CompaniesAct 2013 the Board of Directors affirm: